This article was updated on November 9, 2023.

 What to look for in a digital identity partner

-Digital identity management platforms and services have grown increasingly sophisticated to meet today’s challenges.
+Digital identity solutions and services have grown increasingly sophisticated to meet today’s challenges.

 Identity hubs and data orchestration engines can connect with multiple services to help create, resolve, verify and authenticate identities.
 By moving away from a siloed approach, businesses can offer customers a better experience while minimizing their risk throughout the customer journey.